kimcharli/ck-apstra-api/README.md

 Commands:
-  check-apstra           Test the connectivity to the server check-blueprint        Test the connectivity to the blueprint export-blueprint       Export a blueprint into a json file The... export-generic-system  Export generic systems to a CSV file export-systems         Export systems of a blueprint to a CSV file import-generic-system  Import generic systems from a CSV file relocate-vn            Move a Virtual Network to the target Routing Zone test-get-temp-vn       Test get_temp_vn
+  check-apstra           Test the connectivity to the server check-blueprint        Test the connectivity to the blueprint export-blueprint       Export a blueprint into a json file export-device-configs  Export a device configurations into multiple files export-generic-system  Export generic systems to a CSV file export-systems         Export systems of a blueprint to a CSV file import-generic-system  Import generic systems from a CSV file relocate-vn            Move a Virtual Network to the target Routing Zone test-get-temp-vn       Test get_temp_vn
 (.venv) ckim@ckim-mbp:ck-apstra-api %
 ```

 ## build generic system